Skip to main content

 Subsection 3.2.1 Products of Trigonometric Functions

-\begin{gather} \cos(\theta) = \frac{e^{i\theta} + e^{-i\theta}}{2}, \qquad \sin(\theta) = \frac{e^{i\theta} - e^{-i\theta}}{2i} \tag{3.3} \end{gather}
+\begin{gather} \cos(\theta) = \frac{e^{i\theta} + e^{-i\theta}}{2}, \qquad \sin(\theta) = \frac{e^{i\theta} - e^{-i\theta}}{2i}\tag{3.4} \end{gather}

 \begin{equation*} e_Ae_B = e^{iA}e^{iB} = e^{i(A+B)} = e_{A+B}. \end{equation*}

-\begin{align*} \sin(A)\sin(B) & = \frac{e_A - e_{-A}}{2i}\frac{e_B-e_{-B}}{2i}\\ -4\sin(A)\sin(B) & = e_Ae_B - e_Ae_{-B} - e_{-A}e_B + e_{-A}e_{-B} \\ -4\sin(A)\sin(B) & = (e_{A+B} + e_{-(A+B)}) - (e_{A-B} + e_{-(A-B)})\\ 2 \sin(A)\sin(B) & = \frac{e_{A-B}+e_{-(A-B)}}{2} - \frac{e_{A+B}-e_{-(A+B)}}{2}\\ \sin(A)\sin(B) & = \frac{1}{2}\left( \cos(A-B) - \cos(A+B) \right) \end{align*}
+\begin{align*} \sin(A)\sin(B) & = \frac{e_A - e_{-A}}{2i}\frac{e_B-e_{-B}}{2i}\\ -4\sin(A)\sin(B) & = e_Ae_B - e_Ae_{-B} - e_{-A}e_B + e_{-A}e_{-B}\\ -4\sin(A)\sin(B) & = (e_{A+B} + e_{-(A+B)}) - (e_{A-B} + e_{-(A-B)})\\ 2\sin(A)\sin(B) & = \frac{e_{A-B}+e_{-(A-B)}}{2} - \frac{e_{A+B}-e_{-(A+B)}}{2}\\ \sin(A)\sin(B) & = \frac{1}{2}\left(\cos(A-B) - \cos(A+B)\right) \end{align*}

-Other product-to-sum formulas can be deduced similarly.
+Other product-to-sum identities follow similarly.

 Example 3.9.

-\begin{equation*} \sin(3x)\sin(4x) = \frac{1}{2} \left( \cos(x) - \cos(7x) \right). \end{equation*}
+\begin{equation*} \sin(3x)\sin(4x) = \frac{1}{2}\left(\cos(x) - \cos(7x)\right). \end{equation*}

-\begin{align*} \int \sin(3x)\sin(4x) dx &= \frac{1}{2}\left(\int\cos(x)dx - \int\cos(7x)dx\right) \\ & = \frac{1}{2}\sin(x) - \frac{1}{14}\sin(7x) + C. \end{align*}
+\begin{align*} \int \sin(3x)\sin(4x) dx &= \frac{1}{2}\left(\int\cos(x)dx - \int\cos(7x)dx\right)\\ & = \frac{1}{2}\sin(x) - \frac{1}{14}\sin(7x) + C. \end{align*}

 Checkpoint 3.10.